justinsonnen/Web_frontend_prac/README.md

 The current degree of completion is enough to satisfy my initial goal, however, there is a lot of updates I plan to make to this site in the future.
 Currently, all animations are managed by SCSS.
 This site does not have a navigation menu.
 This is because I have not implemented any JavaScript, but plan to in the near future.
 I would like to add a backend to this site, a database, and connect to an api.
 I would also like to add some logic that could provide a service or solve some problem.
 These are all skills I plan to improve upon progressively.

 I did have one issue when making this site responsive, and that is, when I view this site on a mobile apple device it does not size/respond correctly.
 When using the chrome developer tools to test all nine screen sizes my code renders perfectly.
 I have added appropriate webkit prefixes and accounted for retina displays but have not yet discovered the fault.
 This will take some time to debug.
 In the future I plan to build mobile first, then increase progressively to desktop.
-Front end development being new to me I was too far along before i learned of the benefits of mobile first.
+I am new to front end development and was just too far along before i learned of the benefits of mobile first development.

 I utilized many resources to learn how to build this site:

-Udemy tutorials
-Stackoverflow
-favicon.cc
-color hunt
-daily UI
-youtube
-google fonts
+Udemy tutorials, Stackoverflow, favicon.cc, color hunt, daily UI, youtube, google fonts